VetoProjects/VetoLC/README.md

 **Language**:

 At the moment, only english and german are supported.
-An experimental version of french is being created, but I do not trust my french very much.
-Not more than my spanish and japanese, so all three of them will take a while.
+An experimental version of french is being created, but we do not trust our french very much.
+Not more than our spanish and japanese, so all three of them will take a while.

 ![The settings window II](images/Documentation/settings2.png "The settings window, II")